Toric principal bundles, piecewise linear maps and Tits buildings: Preliminaries

+By slight abuse of terminology, for a linear algebraic group $G$, we refer to $\tilde{\B}(G)$ as the \emph{cone over the Tits building of $G$}.
+For a maximal torus $H$, we denote the vector space $\Lambda_\R^\vee(H)$ by $\tilde{A}_H$ and refer to it as the \emph{cone over the apartment $A_H$}.
+We denote the subset of $\tilde{\B}(G)$ obtained by taking the union of lattices $\Lambda^\vee(H)$, for all maximal tori $H$, by $\tilde{\B}_\Z(G)$ and refer to it as the \emph{set of lattice points} in $\tilde{\B}(G)$.} \end{definition}

-In this paper we only deal with the spherical Tits building associated to a linear algebraic algebraic group and we are not concerned with the general theory of buildings and their properties as simplicial complexes.
-Nevertheless we recall the definition of a building here.
-The property (c) below in the definition of building makes few appearances in the paper (see proof of Lemma \ref{lem-gamma} and proof of Theorem \ref{th-ample-strictly-convex}). \begin{definition}[Building as an abstract simplicial complex] A $d$-dimensional {\it building} $\Delta$ is an abstract simplicial complex which is a union of subcomplexes $A$ called {\it apartments} satisfying the following axioms: \begin{itemize} \item[(a)] Every $k$-simplex of $\Delta$ is within at least three $d$-simplices if $k < d$. \item[(b)] Any $(d-1)$-simplex in an apartment $A$ lies in exactly two adjacent $d$-simplices of $A$ and the graph of adjacent $d$-simplices is connected. \item[(c)] Any two simplices in $\Delta$ lie in some common apartment $A$.
+In this paper we only deal with the Tits building associated to a linear algebraic group and we are not concerned with the general theory of buildings.
+Nevertheless we recall the definition of a building, as an abstract simplicial complex, here. \begin{definition}[Building as an abstract simplicial complex] A $d$-dimensional {\it building} $\Delta$ is an abstract simplicial complex that is a union of subcomplexes $A$ called {\it apartments} satisfying the following axioms: \begin{itemize} \item[(a)] Every $k$-simplex of $\Delta$ is within at least three $d$-simplices if $k < d$. \item[(b)] Any $(d-1)$-simplex in an apartment $A$ lies in exactly two adjacent $d$-simplices of $A$ and the graph of adjacent $d$-simplices is connected. \item[(c)] Any two simplices in $\Delta$ lie in some common apartment $A$.
 If two simplices both lie in apartments $A$ and $A'$, then there is a simplicial isomorphism of $A$ onto $A'$ fixing the vertices of the two simplices. \end{itemize} A $d$-simplex in $A$ is called a {\it chamber}.
 The rank of the building is defined to be $d + 1$. \end{definition}

-For later use (see proof of Theorem \ref{th-ample-strictly-convex}), we record a basic lemma which is a strengthening of the defining axiom (c) in Definition \ref{def-building}.
-See for example \cite[Proposition 4.101]{Abramenko-Brown}.

-\begin{lemma} Suppose $A$, $A'$ are two apartments with nontrivial intersection.
-Then there is an isomorphism of $A$ and $A'$ which pointwise fixes all the simplices in $A \cap A'$. \end{lemma}

-\begin{remark} Every parabolic subgroup contains the solvable radical $R(G)$ of $G$.
-This implies that the building $\Delta(G)$ can be identified with that of its semisimple quotient $G/R(G)$. \end{remark}